Metula (gastropod)

 Metula is a genus of sea snails, marine gastropod molluscs in the family Colubrariidae.

+Description

+(Described as Acamptochetus) The shells are elongate-ovate to fusiformly elongate.
+The sculpture is generally cancellate, although spiral elements may predominate.
+The sutures bear a smooth or cingulate spiral thread, and the whorls frequently show flat, adpressed, and often obsolete growth varices.
+The aperture is narrow and fusiform.
+The outer lip is finely or obsoletely denticulate.
+The columella carries a smooth, narrow callus, and the siphonal canal is moderately short.

 Fossil records

 This genus is known in the fossil records from the Paleocene to the Quaternary (age range: from 61.7 to 0.781 million years ago).

 Species

 Species in the genus Metula include: